thetimelineproj/timeline_snap/README.md

-# timeline_snap
+# Timeline snap
-Snap port of Timeline
+This project creates a working snap of Timeline.